ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Light apprehension
-Causing too many distractions at the DMV.
+Causing too many distractions at the DMV. too many distractions in offices.

-The sense of dread looming over the oncoming work week Is keeping spouses and siblings awake.
+The sense of dread looming over the oncoming work week Keeping spouses and siblings awake.

 Fear of heights
 Disrupting air traffic controllers from tourists at the Empire State building.

 Hate speech
 Caused malfunctions at Trump rallies.
+Became overloaded at Trump rallies, causing the ring to overload and explode.

 Carsickness
 Though functioned as an early-warning system, the ring's hue was creating a negative association with the color green.